birth-outcomes/birth_outcomes_summary/design_methods/design_methods_4_unobserved.md

 * Therefore, any discontinuity/jump in that relationship indicates a causal relationship with the exposure. *"If you see a turtle on a fencepost, you know he didn’t get there by himself".*

 **Interrupted time series (ITS)**
+* Compare change over time in a continuous population-level outcome before and after an exposure is introduced.
+Assuming the trend would have been unchanged without the exposure, a change in trend at point of introduction can be attributed to the exposure

 **Difference in differences (DiD)**
 * Compare change over time in a continuous population-level outcome between a group that becomes exposed/treated, and a group that does not